Pirate Talk, Pirate Words, Pirate Lingo, Pirate Slang

-- Hardtack - Extremely hard crackers made of only flour, water, and salt.
-Hardtack would keep for years if dry, but dry was not on a ship, so they often grew maggots or other worms.
+- Hardtack - Extremely hard crackers made of flour, water, and salt.
+Hardtack would keep for years if dry, but ships never are, so they often grew maggots or other worms.
 Also called: hardbread, ship's biscuit, tooth dullers, molar breakers, sheet iron crackers, and worm castles.

-- Junk - Salted beef or pork.
-This isn't freshly cooked and prepared meat.
+- Junk - Salted beef or pork, not freshly cooked and prepared meat.
 The salt was intended to preserve it inside a barrel.
-It got hard... real hard. (see hardtack)
+It got really hard. (see hardtack)

-- Leather - That's right, dear readers.
+- Leather - It's true.
 The food of last resort was not even food, but animal hide.